By Jason Given · 2026-05-13 · 8 min read

 SA stamp duty concessions may also apply separately, reducing the upfront cost further.
 See our SA stamp duty guide for first home buyer concessions.

-Lendology's role: We are an approved lender for the First Home Guarantee and can assess your eligibility for Help to Buy as part of your loan consultation.
+Lendology's role: We work with approved lenders for the First Home Guarantee and can assess your eligibility for Help to Buy as part of your loan consultation.
 Book a first home buyer chat →

 Help to Buy is a shared equity scheme where the federal government contributes up to 40% of the purchase price for a new home (or 30% for an existing home).
 You need a minimum 2% deposit.
 Income limits are $100,000 for singles and $160,000 for couples.
 You own a share of the property from day one, but the government retains its equity share until you buy it out, sell, or the property is no longer your primary residence.